-What would Santa Claus himself grow?
-Of course the one and only Christmas tree, Norwegian Spruce!
-It is actually quite easy to grow and care for.
+The one and only Norwegian Spruce is actually quite easy to grow and care for.

-You can grow it inside for the winter months, after which it needs to be planted outside — in a pot or in the ground.
+You can grow it inside for about 3-6 months, after which it needs to be planted outside — in a pot or in the ground.

 Ordering as a gift?

 Best suitable for people with gardens or big yards!
 Literally, a gift that will last for their whole lifetime.

 You can add a message to the gift receiver when checking out.

 Botanical Name: Picea Abies